alexbradd/compsci-notes/second/ds/notes.md

 #### Agreement in asynchronous systems

-Let us consider the problem of reaching an agreement between $n4 processes with 1 faulty process in an asynchronous system.
+Let us consider the problem of reaching an agreement between $n$ processes with 1 faulty process in an asynchronous system.

 **Fischer, Lynch, and Paterson proved that no solution exists**.
 The **result